Don’t Delay Preventive Care

 Delaying preventive care could be the difference between life and death.
 The risks of putting off preventative care are great.
 Without routine check-ups and screenings, small health issues may go undetected and become life-threatening issues if left untreated.
 Unmonitored chronic conditions may become worse and cause complications that may be impossible to reverse.

-In the past year due to COVID-19, many activities were put on hold, including preventive doctor visits.
+In the past two years due to COVID-19, many activities were put on hold, including preventive doctor visits.
 According to the Health Care Cost Containment Institute (HCCI), preventive care visits have declined significantly during the pandemic.
 Wellness exams and testing including mammograms, prostate-specific antigen, PSA, and pap smears decreased by about 80%; colonoscopies were down 90%; and childhood vaccines were down 60%.

 An increased use of telemedicine visits have helped patients keep in touch with their health care providers—and that’s good—however, it’s important to see your provider face-to-face at least once a year.
 Many people are nervous to venture out and are afraid of what they might encounter when visiting a doctor’s office.
 Rest assured that health providers are taking painstaking steps to ensure your safety.

-Don’t Delay these Six important Preventive Care Appointments:
+Don’t Delay These Six Important Preventive Care Appointments: